concur/developer.concur.com/src/manage-apps/go-market-docs/guide-to-enabling-app-center-solutions-basic.markdown

 A user at your company with the appropriate permissions is required to activate the application.
 The instructions below provide information on adding the **Web Service Administrator** permissions for users that will be responsible for enabling and disabling enterprise applications.

-##### How to Authorized SAP Concur Administrator Permissions in Concur Standard Edition
+##### How to assign Authorized SAP Concur Administrator Permissions in Concur Standard Edition

 * Click **Administration**, and then **Expense Settings**, or **Expense & Invoice Settings**, or **Invoice Settings**.
 * In the Access to Concur section, click **User Accounts**.